intmus/inttheory22-23/_02-int-scales-keys/a2-scales.md

 - It allows for the tension and release in both directions.
 It includes the leading tone without having an augmented second like harmonic minor.

-"What is the difference between parrallel and relative minor?"
+"What is the difference between parallel and relative minor?"

-- Parrallel scales have the same tonic, relative scales have the same notes or, pitch collection.
+- Parallel scales have the same tonic, relative scales have the same notes or, pitch collection.

 - Only the natural minor scale has a true relative major scale.